Byron Root Pierce

 Byron Root Pierce (September 20, 1829 – July 10, 1924) was an American dentist who served as a Union Army general in the American Civil War.
 He was noted for fighting at First Manassas and during the Peninsula and Seven Days Campaigns.
 Pierce participated in all of the major battles in the East.

 Biography

 Pierce was born on September 20, 1829, in East Bloomfield, Ontario County, New York.
 His parents were Silas and Mary Pierce.
 He came from a family of soldiers.
 His grandfather, Thaddeus Root, was a veteran of the American Revolutionary War.
-He was also the great grandson of Aaron Root, a Lieutenant Colonel of the First Berkshire County Regiment of the Massachussetts militia.
+He was also the great grandson of Aaron Root, a Lieutenant Colonel of the First Berkshire County Regiment of the Massachusetts militia.

 Pierce studied at an academy in Rochester, New York, and worked for his father's milling business.
 He obtained a degree in dentistry and in 1856 he relocated to Grand Rapids, Michigan, where he practiced his profession.